arsheedganaie/jokergoo.github.io/index.md

-Hi there.
+Hallo.
 My name is Zuguang Gu.
-Currently I am working at German Cancer Research Center (DKFZ) as a bioinformagician.
+Currently I am working at German Cancer Research Center (DKFZ) as a bioinformagician and focusing on transforming NGS data into gold.
-My major interest includes NGS data analysis and software development.

 <p style='text-align:center'>